YektaDev/RanGo/README.md

 ```go
 r := RanGo.RnInt(0,8)  //r ϵ {0,1,2,...,7,8}
 ```

-### Generate a random string from a set of characters:
+### ▪Generate a random string from a set of characters:
 **Use:**
 ```go
 RanGo.RnStringFrom(length int, chars string)